tontanarak/DjangoBookstore/README.md

 # Book Store Website
-This is my first project for lern Python and Django framwork
+This is my first project for learn Python and Django framwork
 ## Build with
 * Django
 * Html